zoey1231/Closet/README.md

 ## Keywords
 **Android mobile Application**: java, Android Studio, javascript, MongoDB, Microsoft Azure, Codacy, Travis CI, CI/CD on GitHub

+## Project description
+Closet is an Android mobile app that tries to help people who have trouble deciding what to wear tomorrow.
+Users can upload pictures of their clothes and add the corresponding names and tags in the app.
+Users can check the weather, suggested outfit ideas, calendar, clothes by category, and profile in the Closet app.
+The app automatically provides users with a list of outfit suggestions on the home page based on users preferences (likes/dislikes), weather, holidays and special events.
+## Highlights
+#### External API calls:
+* Check calendar for special events (Google Calendar)
+* Check weather (OpenWeather API)
+#### Real time updates (push notification):
+* Welcome notification when the user logs in
+#### Outfit recommendation Algorithm:
+We define 3 pieces of clothing as a complete outfit and select a shirt/outerwear, a pair of pants and a pair of shoes from the user's closet to make an outfit recommendation.
+Our recommendations are based on the user's preferences (likes/dislikes), the weather of the day, holidays and special events.
+Users can express their likes/dislikes on our recommended outfits and even create their own outfit ideas!
+#### Clean and beautiful UI
+#### Login authentication and security
+#### Deploy backend sever into the VM on Azure

 # Project videos
 Wanna see a demo and/or get an overview about our code structure?
 Check out our project videos on Youtube!
 * **App Overview & Demo** https://youtu.be/IygTZ6mzBz8